Is breakfast the most important meal of the day? It depends!

 Weight Management

-A 2020 meta-analysis in BMJ reviewed 13 randomised controlled trials and found that skipping breakfast did not lead to weight gain.
+A 2020 meta-analysis reviewed 13 randomised controlled trials and found that skipping breakfast did not lead to weight gain.
 In some cases, it was associated with modest weight loss.
 However, the quality of the studies varied, and individual responses differed significantly.

-So, is breakfast the most important meal of the day for weight loss?
 Not universally.
 It depends on how it fits into your overall energy intake, eating pattern, and metabolic profile.

-Breakfast and Athletic Performance
+Breakfast and Exercise Performance

-As a sports nutritionist, I work with athletes and active clients who train early.
-For them, breakfast can be a performance lever.
+As a sports nutritionist, I work with active clients who train early.

 Pre-Workout Fuel

 High-intensity training demands fuel.
 Fasted workouts may impair performance, especially for endurance or strength.
-A small meal with carbohydrates and protein , such as a banana with Greek yoghurt, can improve stamina, reduce perceived exertion, and support better training outcomes.
+A small meal with carbohydrates and protein, such as a banana with Greek yoghurt, can improve stamina, reduce perceived exertion, and support better training outcomes.

 Recovery